Fixed vs Floating Mortgage Rates

 Fixed Rate

-Current 2-year fixed rates
+Current 2-year fixed across big-5 banks

 Advantages